Markus Kissler-Patig - Personal Profiles

 Projects

-Between February 2008 and July 2012, I was supporting as Project Scientist the detailed design phase (B) of the European Extremely Large Telescope Project, the next European giant telescope: a 1.2 billion Euro facility that promises incredible scientific breakthroughs.
+Between February 2008 and July 2012, I was supporting as lead Project Scientist (part of the project management team) the detailed design phase (B) of the European Extremely Large Telescope Project, the next European giant telescope: a 1.2 billion Euro facility that promises incredible scientific breakthroughs.

 Instrumentation